ponylang/rfcs/text/0000-more-iter-methods.md

 fun ref all(f: {(A!): Bool ?} box): Bool =>
     """
-    Return false if at least one value of the iterator fails to match the predicate `f`, otherwise return true.
+    Return false if at least one value of the iterator fails to match the predicate `f`.
+This method short-circuits at the first value where the predicate returns false, otherwise true is returned.
     """

 fun ref any(f: {(A!): Bool ?} box): Bool =>
     """
-    Return true if at least one value of the iterator matches the predicate `f`, otherwise return false.
+    Return true if at least one value of the iterator matches the predicate `f`.
+    This method short-circuits at the first value where the predicate returns true, otherwise false is returned.
     """

 fun ref collect[B: Seq[A!] = Array[A!]](coll: B): B^ =>